FermilabQuantumNetwork/CQNET-Interf/README.md

 ### Notes
 * To get started on the API for the wavemeter, here is an email from an exchange with a company representative:
-  - ```the API (wlmData.dll) is included in the software.
-The dll is installed to the windows/system32 (/sysWow64) folder.
-In the installation path of the wavemeter you will find a subfolder /projects, in this folder you will find some simple examples.
-If you tell us the programming language you want to use we can send you also some more "sophisticated" examples." ```
+    ```the API (wlmData.dll) is included in the software.
+The dll is installed
+    to the windows/system32 (/sysWow64) folder.

+    In the installation path of the wavemeter you will find a subfolder
+    /projects, in this folder you will find some simple examples.

+    If you tell us the programming language you want to use we can send you
+    also some more "sophisticated" examples.```

     - For INQNET3, the API is located in `This PC > Windows(C:) > Windows > System32 > wlmData.dll`